brudnak/linode-daily-cleanup/README.md

 1. `LINODE_CLI_TOKEN`
 2. `DELETE_TAG`
     - Then name all of your Linode instances with whatever tag you provide to be deleted

+# README Update
+>Section to update to keep the GitHub actions running.
+Updated 11/27/2023.